maxwellcsutton/wdioBoilerPlate/README.md

 Boilerplate project for WebdriverIO with Mocha, Mocha-param, Chai, Chai-as-promised, and Chai-roughly

+1. `npm install`
-Run tests with npm run wdio
+2. Run tests with `npm run wdio`

-Store tests in specs and page objects in pages
+3. Store new tests in specs and new page objects in pages